WalletConnect/walletconnect-docs/docs/specs/clients/push/push-proposal.md

 ### Pre-requisites

-Wallet and Dapp are required to establish pairing P before proceeding to Push protocol execution.
+Wallet and Dapp are required to establish pairing topic before proceeding to Push protocol execution.

 Additonally Wallet must meet the pre-requisites for the [Push Subscribe](./push-subscribe.md) to complete this flow